 Use the following steps to run and manage vulnerability assessments on your databases.

 1. Run a scan

-The Scan For Vulnerabilities dialog allows you to specify the location where scans will be saved.
-You can leave the default location or click Browse... to save the scan results to a different location.
+The Scan For Vulnerabilities dialog allows you to specify the location where scans are saved.
+You can leave the default location or select Browse... to save the scan results to a different location.

 When you are ready to scan, select OK to scan your database for vulnerabilities.

 The scan is lightweight and safe.
 It takes a few seconds to run, and is entirely read-only.
 It does not make any changes to your database.